Destiny 2: Vault Updates

 • Parsing up to 700 items, including duplicates and variations.

-• Sorting limited to four options.
+• Sorting limited to four options - Default, Quantity, Rarity, Newest.

-During a snack break, a colleague expressed their own frustrations, echoing community sentiment: “Sometimes I just want to see my weapons, and the sorting doesn't help me find the stuff I actually want.”
-They went on to say that they have tons of items they don’t even use, but navigating the Vault is so tedious they’d rather leave them than clear them out.
+During a snack break, a colleague expressed their own frustrations: “Sometimes I just want to see my weapons, and the sorting doesn't help me find the stuff I actually want.”

 Audit Outcomes

-• Identifying shared and category-exclusive item characteristics
+• Identifying shared and category-exclusive item characteristics.

-• Examine existing systems frameworks
+• Examining existing systems frameworks.

 Referencing Frameworks